vanmap/solutions-webappbuilder-widgets/FilterEditor/README.md

-# Multi-Editor
+# Filter Editor
-Similar to the Edit widget, the Multi-Editor widget allows users to edit multiple feature services.
-The difference is this widget displays each feature service in its own tab allowing for easier access and readability.
+Similar to the Edit widget, the Filter Editor widget allows users to edit multiple feature layer services.
+This widget displays each feature layer in a drop down list which provides easier access and readability.
+The ability to filter templates has also been added.
+The filtering is done based on the selected feature layer in the drop down list.
+If 'All' is selected, the TemplatePicker will display the filtered templates for all of the feature layers.

 ## Sections